 Beyond continuing to purchase your products and services, loyal customers are truly special.
 They may even consider the relationship they have with your company or brand an emotional connection that goes far beyond quality and price.
 So much so, in fact, that they can become important evangelists using word-of-mouth to spread the good word.

 Stage 10: Retention

 Congratulations!
 While you may have reached Step 10, it's now important to do everything you can to retain your Customer for Life.
 That means you require a continued understanding of their needs and the ability to keep on fulfilling them to the highest level of their expectation.
+Not only that, you need to STAY IN TOUCH, because if you don't stay in touch, someone else will!
 Good luck and keep up the great work!

 HOW IMPORTANT IS IT TO RETAIN YOUR CUSTOMERS?
 USE OUR CLV CALCULATOR TO FIND OUT.